nanobot20/endnote-craft-workflow/README.md

 Hey everyone!
-Welcome to my very first workflow.
+Welcome to my very first workflow (https://github.com/nanobot20/endnote-craft-workflow/raw/main/EndNote-Craft-Import.alfredworkflow).
 I hope it helps the writing experience and am open to any suggestions for improvement.

 Import your EndNote citations into Craft for markdown-esque referencing which can be easily and properly formatted with EndNote’s Cite While You Write in Microsoft Word.
 Users of Obsidian and other back-linking software with URL schemes could modify this to benefit them too (See “Usage” for more information.)